 In this article, we will discuss what an IVR script is, essential information to include, and what to avoid.

 We will also provide IVR script examples for a variety of common customer support scenarios.

-An IVR script, or auto attendant script, is an automated voice prompt that plays when your business phone system receives an inbound call.
+An IVR script is an automated voice message that plays to customers when they call your business.

-IVR scripts are roadmaps that use pre-recorded call menus, ACD (Automatic Call Distribution), and Natural Language Processing (NLP) to guide customers through an ideal call flow path or resolve the issue without a live agent.
+IVR scripts are roadmaps that use pre-recorded call menus, automatic call distribution (ACD), and Natural Language Processing (NLP) to guide customers through a call flow path or resolve their issue without a live agent.